|Sengkang LRT Line|

 |STC Sengkang → SE5 Ranggung → SE1 Compassvale → STC Sengkang

 In the event of a train disruption, shuttle buses will be activated.
 Please refer to the Sengkang LRT Rail Bridging Service for more information.

 Except for Sengkang interchange station, all other Sengkang LRT stations are built to similar design.
 Built in the median of a road, these stations are three storeys high with an island platform and a central overhead bridge connecting to exits on both side of the road.
 Fernvale station is the only exception, which uses side platforms and is not located on a road median.

 The Sengkang LRT operates on the Mitsubishi Heavy Industries Crystal Mover rolling stock shared with the Punggol LRT.
-An initial 41 trainsets entered service in 2003 under Contract 810.
-An additional 16 trainsets were delivered in 2016 under Contract 810A, bearing only minor exterior differences from its predecessor.
+An initial 41 trainsets entered service in 2003 under Contract 810, with an additional 16 trainsets were delivered in 2016 under Contract 810A, bearing only minor exterior differences from its predecessor.
 They are maintained and stabled at Sengkang Depot, with a service track between the Punggol and Sengkang LRT systems for the Punggol LRT trains to head to and from the depot.

 These trains, also known as automated people movers, are rubber-tyred for minimized operating noise within built-up areas and guided by two side rails and a power rail on either side.
 They operate in both single-car and double-car arrangements.